It’s time to talk about silly mortgage products!

 When I got home I did a quick search on Google, but didn’t see anything about it, so I don’t know the exact guidelines, or even if it’s spelled that way.
 Or if it’s offered outside California.

 But they did mention a few details on air.
-Essentially, they let you choose any mortgage term you’d like, ranging from five to 40 years.
+Essentially, they let you choose any mortgage term you’d like, ranging from five to 40 years, instead of being confined to the typical 15- or 30-year term.

 - Some mortgage lenders let you pick your own mortgage term